27 May WHY IS DECKING IMPORTANT?

 4. Manufacturers specifications detail decking requirements

-Decking needs to hold up in storms – You need a roof that holds up to everything that is thrown at it.
+You need a roof that holds up to everything that is thrown at it.
 If the roof cannot, then what’s the point?
 More than likely, we all have seen pictures of a storm that has come through and blown off not only shingles but also plywood as well.
-Having the right size of plywood and making sure that plywood is fully secured to the rafters is extremely important.
+Having the right size of the plywood and making sure that plywood is fully secured to the rafters is extremely important.
 After the roof is torn off, make sure that all loose plywood is re-nailed.
 Shingles are only as good as the surface to which they are nailed.
 If loose plywood is not addressed, the roof can become susceptible to storms that blow through.